sbeachdev/libxml2-win-uwp/README.md

 This is free software available under the MIT License.
 Read the Copyright.md file for details.

-The website for the original libxml2 project: http://www.xmlsoft.org/

-Source: version 2.9.6 of the libxml2 code base.
+Source: This project was built from version 2.9.6 of the libxml2 code base.
+URL: http://www.xmlsoft.org/

 Build enviroment: Visual Studio 2019.
 Compiled for C++ 17.
 Generates a static library.